opnfv/functest/docs/testing/user/userguide/runfunctest.rst

   root@22e436918db0:~/repos/functest/ci# functest tier get-tests healthcheck Test cases in tier 'healthcheck':
-   ['healthcheck']
+   ['connection_check', 'api_check', 'snaps_health_check']

 Please note that for some scenarios some test cases might not be launched.
 For example, the last example displayed only the 'odl' testcase for the given environment.
-In this particular system the deployment does not support the 'onos' SDN Controller Test Case; for example.
+In this particular system the deployment does not support the 'ocl' SDN Controller Test Case; for example.

 **Important** If you use the command 'functest tier run <tier_name>', then the